 I didn’t blog any goals in 2019, but there were some that emerged during the year.
 It became increasingly clear to me that I needed to improve my work-life balance, invest more in my personal relationships, and be more structured and focused on how I approach my work.

 I think of this a lot.
 And frankly, it’s complicated.
 I think we shouldn’t expect people to put in more than 40 hours a week, while I often do work more myself because I enjoy it (not because it’s expected of me).
 Setting boundaries is important though.
 During 2019 I have managed to develop the habit where I mostly manage to take weekends and holidays completely off in terms of typing on keyboards.
-Since a lot of my work involves staying on top of social media accounts, and developer community, it’s hard to stay completely out of the loop, so I’ll still be checking in more or less frequently, but not participate.
-Deleting Slack from my phone and keeping my laptop closed and out of the way has been effective measures keeping me from “accidentally working” during my vacations.
-During longer periodes of free time I keep catching up to a minimum, once in a day or few.
+Since a lot of my work involves staying on top of social media accounts, and the developer community, it’s hard to stay completely out of the loop, so I’ll still be checking in more or less frequently, but not participating.
+Deleting Slack from my phone and keeping my laptop closed and out of the way have been effective measures keeping me from “accidentally working” during my vacations.
+During longer periods of spare time, I keep catching up to a minimum, once in a day or a few.